September 9, 2022 at 3:46 p.m.

 We were able, at long last, to hold in-person commencement celebrations this past May for the Classes of 2022, 2021, and 2020, organized by the outstanding team in Student Affairs.
 The Student Affairs team also expanded affinity graduation ceremonies to include First Gen/Lower Socioeconomic Status and Native American/Indigenous celebrations for the first time.
 These were truly joyous occasions, reminding us of why we are here in the first place: to support our graduates, who will enter the workforce to promote social and racial justice, and ensure full and fair access to opportunity across all strata of our society.

 We pursued significant opportunities to provide additional support to our students and alums.
 Among other activities, our Offices of Student Affairs, Career Services and Leadership Management, and Alumni Affairs teamed up to expand the alum-student mentorship program, pairing current students with CSSW alums to talk about career choices and the social work profession.
 Our DEI Office continued to offer a host of support spaces to students as well.
-The Field Education Department implemented new processes in SONIA to improve the student experience, and succeeded in placing over a thousand students, despite staff shortages.
+The Office of Practicum Learning implemented new processes in SONIA to improve the student experience, and succeeded in placing over a thousand students, despite staff shortages.
 Career Services held an inaugural virtual Graduate Career Expo with four other professional schools at Columbia, enabling students and alums to connect with employers who may not traditionally recruit at schools of social work.

 As we finish our first week of classes, I want to extend my gratitude to you for your dedication to our School, to one another, to social justice, and to the social work profession.
 I am inspired.